pcarbo/QTLRel/README.md

 ###Overview

-QTLRel is an [R](http://www.r-project.org) package for quantitative trait mapping in populations such as advanced intercross lines (AILs) where relatedness among individuals should not be ignored.
-QTLRel includes functions to estimate background genetic variance components, impute missing genotypes, simulate genotypes, perform a genome scan for quantitative trait loci (QTLs), and plot the mapping results.
+QTLRel is an [R](http://www.r-project.org) package for mapping quantitative trait loci (QTLs) in populations such as advanced intercross lines (AILs) where relatedness among individuals should not be ignored.
+QTLRel includes functions to estimate background genetic variance components, impute missing genotypes, simulate genotypes, perform a genome scan for quantitative trait loci, and plot the mapping results.
 QTLRel also includes functions to efficiently calculate Jacquard condensed identity coefficients.

 This R package implements the methods described in